PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 9.  `kubectl` provides feedback to the user

-Since all of the data needed to validate who you are is in the `id_token`, Kubernetes doesn't need to "phone home" to the identity provider.
+Since all of the data needed to validate who you are is in the `id_token`, PlaidCloud doesn't need to "phone home" to the identity provider.
 In a model where every request is stateless this provides a very scalable solution for authentication.
 It does offer a few challenges:

-1. Kubernetes has no "web interface" to trigger the authentication process.
+1. PlaidCloud has no "web interface" to trigger the authentication process.
 There is no browser or interface to collect credentials which is why you need to authenticate to your identity provider first.
 2. The `id_token` can't be revoked, it's like a certificate so it should be short-lived (only a few minutes) so it can be very annoying to have to get a new token every few minutes.
-3. To authenticate to the Kubernetes dashboard, you must use the `kubectl proxy` command or a reverse proxy that injects the `id_token`.
+3. To authenticate to the PlaidCloud dashboard, you must use the `kubectl proxy` command or a reverse proxy that injects the `id_token`.

 #### Configuring the API Server